mmmries/pi-alarm-clock/README.md

 ```

 __Note__: Make sure you use the same cookie as you used when booting the application on the pi and make sure your computer knows how to resolve the address of the pi

+## Checking On The Alarm

+The easiest way to check if the alarm clock is still running is to look at the status LED (green LED on the pi).
+If the application is running it will be blinking the green LED on/off every 1 second as a heartbeat.

+Our application also sends all logs via UDP multicast in `prod` and `dev`.
+So you can run `ruby listen.rb` to listen for those log messages and see what your alarm is telling you.